ashhhlynn/investment-portfolio-backtester/README.md

 <table>
   <tr>
     <td>
-    A portfolio backtesting engine built with Python, SQLite data storage, and a Streamlit dashboard to simulate factor-based investment strategies.
-The project evaluates portfolios against an S&P 500 benchmark using performance metrics such as CAGR, volatility, Sharpe ratio, and maximum drawdown, with interactive visualizations for analyzing risk, return, and consistency over time.
+    A portfolio backtester built with Python, SQLite data storage, and a Streamlit dashboard to simulate factor-based investment strategies.
+The project evaluates portfolios against an S&P 500 benchmark using performance metrics such as CAGR, volatility, Sharpe ratio, and drawdowns, with interactive visualizations for analyzing risk, return, and growth over time.
     </td>
   </tr>
 </table>